Summertime Submarine Watching

 Juliette Class K-77

-In 2000 the K-77 was moved to Halifax, Nova Scotia where it was used in the film K-19: The Widow Maker, the fact based film starring Harrison Ford and Liam Neeson.
-In 2002 the boat began its final assignment as a museum ship operating with the USS Saratoga Museum Foundation in Providence, Rhode Island.
-In 2007 the K-77 sunk after a combination of high tides, heavy winds and a storm surge flooded the submarine .
+In 2000, the K-77 was moved to Halifax, Nova Scotia where it was used in the film K-19: The Widow Maker, the fact based film starring Harrison Ford and Liam Neeson.
+Then in 2002, the boat began its final assignment as a museum ship operating with the USS Saratoga Museum Foundation in Providence, Rhode Island.
+In 2007, the K-77 sunk after a combination of high tides, heavy winds and a storm surge flooded the submarine .
 The boat was raised in 2008, but the extensive damage made restoration and repair economically unfeasible.
-Sadly, the Juliett Class K-77 made her final voyage on August 11th, 2009 down the Providence River to a site owned by RI Recycled Metals to be dismanteled for scrap.
+Sadly, the Juliett Class K-77 made her final voyage on August 11th, 2009, down the Providence River to a site owned by RI Recycled Metals to be dismantled for scrap.

 Juliette Class K-77